 The pigeon shot takes some practice but instinct is usually better than maintained lead.
 You know that the decoys are placed within the range at which your gun patterns best, wait for the bird to come into the decoy pattern, mount the gun and swing through the bird in the same movement and squeeze the trigger.
 Don’t move until you are going to shoot or you will scare the bird away before he comes within your chosen range.

 Practice will make perfect.
 Forget about averages, if you are happy with your shooting then that is a good average, if you are not then that is a bad average and you should return to the shooting school.

 There are a host of other areas which we could touch on in this article, dogs, dispatching birds, gaining permission to shoot, camouflage clothing, ‘pigeon magnets’, roost shooting, plucking and preparing birds for the table, in depth study of the bird and its habits, advanced decoying, crop protection or sport and so on but there should be enough here to get you started.

 Good luck and keeping looking for those birds on their flightlines in the air.

-Copies of the BASC pigeon shooting Code of Practice are available free to members.
-Send your membership number and a SAE to Woodpigeon Code of Practice, BASC, Marford Mill, Rossett, Wrexham LL12 0HL.
+Copies of the BASC woodpigeon shooting Code of Practice are available free of charge.
+To get a copy send an SAE to Woodpigeon Code of Practice, BASC, Marford Mill, Rossett, Wrexham LL12 0HL.